Public Service Interpreting

 Public Service Interpreting Courses

-This course will give students an overview of the understanding, knowledge and skills required of a public service interpreter and of practical issues associated with working as a public service interpreter in the UK.
-It will include professional conduct and development, terminology and basic skills.
+This course is suitable for students who are new to interpreting as well as those who already work as interpreters and covers the understanding, knowledge and skills required and practical and ethical issues associated with working as a public service interpreter.
+It will include professional conduct and development, terminology research and interpreting skills.

 This course is designed to support bilingual students in the development of the skills, knowledge and understanding required to work as public service interpreters in health settings and in their preparation for the Health option of the Diploma in Public Service Interpreting (DPSI) examination run by the Chartered Institute of Linguists.